 - Foundational Evidence: One to three drawings from observation

-- Idea: Propose a detailed description of a idea or project that you would like to work on if you were to join the Interlochen Visual Arts department.
+- Idea: Propose a detailed description of an idea or project that you would like to work on if you were to join the Interlochen Visual Arts department.

 How to Submit your Materials:

 For applicants who are joining us for a campus visit, please upload your portfolio one week prior to your visit day in order to participate in an official portfolio review.
-We suggest you bring any original work, including your sketchbook, along with you.
+We encourage you to bring any original work, including your sketchbook, along with you.